KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

             }
         }
-        set Output to pTerm + iTerm + dTerm. if abs(Output) > MaxOutput {
+        set Output to pTerm + iTerm + dTerm.
-            // if the output goes beyond the max/min limits, reset it. if Output > 0 set Output to MaxOutput. else set Output to -MaxOutput.
+        // if the output goes beyond the max/min limits, reset it and adjust ITerm. if Output > MaxOutput {
+            set Output to MaxOutput.
+            // adjust the value of ITerm as well to prevent the value
+            // from winding up out of control. if (Ki != 0) and (LastSampleTime < sampleTime) {
+                set ITerm to Output - Pterm - DTerm.
+            }
+        }
+        else if Output < MinOutput {
+            set Output to MinOutput.
             // adjust the value of ITerm as well to prevent the value
             // from winding up out of control. if (Ki != 0) and (LastSampleTime < sampleTime) {